-Contemporary programs, new technology, and academic innovations coupled with experiential classroom learning taught by working professionals make the Golden Gate experience especially relevant.
-We are recognized for our practical and professionally focused approach to education; coursework is often based on the real challenges facing our society.
+Contemporary programs, new technology, and academic innovations coupled with experiential and classroom learning taught by working professionals are designed to make the Golden Gate experience especially relevant.
+We are recognized for our practical and professionally-focused approach to education; coursework is often based on the real challenges facing our society.
 Program and course formats are designed to maximize learning outcomes.

-Classes meet throughout the year in 15-week and 7.5-week formats.
-See the Academic Calendar for term dates.
+Classes meet throughout the year in 15-week and 7.5-week lengths.
+See the Academic Calendar for term dates and deadlines.
 See the Course Schedule for specific offerings.
-All of our programs are available in person at our San Francisco campus and most are available online.
+All of our programs are available in-person at our San Francisco campus and most are available online.
 Select programs are offered at our Silicon Valley and Seattle campuses.
-Degree programs can be completed in an intensive cohort or at your own pace.
+Degree programs can be completed in an intensive cohort or at one’s own pace.

 Most classes are kept small so students can receive personalized attention from their professors.
 Students are recognized as individuals and are encouraged to bring their valuable perspectives to classroom discussions.
 Professors work closely with students to help them develop their potential and meet their individual goals.

-More than 3,300 students attended Golden Gate during the 2018-2019 academic year, of which 62 percent were in graduate business programs, 19 percent were in undergraduate programs, and 20 percent were in law school programs.
-There were 331 international students from 48 countries enrolled at GGU.
+More than 3,300 students attended Golden Gate during the 2019-2020 academic year, of which 25 percent were in undergraduate programs, 57 percent were in graduate business programs, and 18 percent were in law school programs.
+There were 267 international students from 47 countries enrolled at GGU.